judithbaeta/first-steps-sql/README.md

   column3 datatype
 );
 ```
+valid data types:
+1. 'INTEGER' a whole number
+2. 'TEXT' a text string
+3. 'DATE' a date (format is YYYY-MM-DD)
+4. 'REAL' a decimal number

 ### 2- INSERT
 The 'INSERT INTO' statement is used to add a new record (row) to a table.